Ancocodet/wp-umami/readme.txt

 == Description ==

 This plugin integrates [Umami Analytics](https://umami.is/) into your WordPress site.
 Umami is a simple, fast, website analytics tool for those who care about privacy.

 == Changelog ==

-0.2.1 - Fix bug with option validation
+Project and support maintained on github at [ancocodet/wp-umami](https://github.com/Ancocodet/wp-umami).

+= 0.2.1 =

-Fixed an issue with the option validation that caused the plugin settings to not work.
+* Fixed an issue with the option validation that caused the plugin settings to not work.

-0.2.0 - Add Ignore Admin Option
+= 0.2.0 =

-Add an option to ignore admin users.
+* Add an option to ignore admin users.

-0.1.1 - Fix Deployment
+= 0.1.1 =

-The deployment does not include the built zip anymore.
+* The deployment does not include the built zip anymore.